 - Migrating to the Cloud – In the same vein as synchronizing data between locations, organizations may want to leverage the cloud as a data warehousing target.
 Now, based on earlier discussions, ELT can be a solution for doing transformation processes within the data warehouse, however, ETL is still a very valid technology in the cloud conversation.
 Here, organizations will use existing ETL technology to source data, transform and clear the data locally then migrate and load the data in the cloud-native target.

 - Automation – For organizations looking to bolster their automation efforts, ETL can help here as well.
-What was once a very manual process with hand-coded data pipelines, ETL and the greater data pipeline architecture can now be automated in a simple and intuitive fashion via smart data pipelines.
+What was once a very manual process with hand-coded data pipelines, ETL and the greater data pipeline architecture can now be simplified in an intuitive fashion by using data pipeline automation.

 The series of steps that move data from one system to another can be orchestrated via an easy-to-use drag and drop platform.
 Then, once this data pipeline is formalized, it can be left to run on its own in an automated fashion.